drand/drand/README.md

 ```
 drand fetch dist_key <address>
 ```
 `<address>` being the address the drand node to contact.
+Please note that a drand node can currently only being part of one "drand network" and thus handle only one distributed key.
+To get several networks, different instances of drand need to be ran.
 By default, drand uses TLS, but if do not want to, you can pass the `--insecure` flag.
 If the remote node is using a self signed certificate for example, you can use the `--tls-cert` option to specify the certificate of the server you wish to contact.